Health in Namibia

 The health status of Namibia has increased steadily since independence, and the government does have focus on health in the country and seeks to make health service upgrades.
-As a guidance to achieve this goal, The Institute for Health Metrics and Evaluation (IHME) and World Health Organization (WHO) recently published the report "Namibia: State of the Nation's Health: Findings from the Global Burden of Disease.
+As a guidance to achieve this goal, the Institute for Health Metrics and Evaluation (IHME) and World Health Organization (WHO) recently published the report "Namibia: State of the Nation's Health: Findings from the Global Burden of Disease."
 The report backs the fact that Namibia has made steady progress in the last decades when it comes to general health and communicable diseases, but despite this progress, HIV/AIDS still is the major reason for low life expectancy in the country.

 Namibia is an upper-middle-income country.
 It has a dual system of public (serving 83% of the population) and private (17%) health care providers.
-In the financial year 2013/2014 Government and private health expenditure combined accounted for 8.9% of the country's Gross Domestic Product, compared to the world average of 9.9% of GDP in 2014.
+In the financial year 2020, Government and private health expenditure combined accounted for 8.9% of the country's Gross Domestic Product, compared to the world average of the 10% of GDP in 2018.

 The Human Rights Measurement Initiative finds that Namibia is fulfilling 74.8% of what it should be fulfilling for the right to health based on its level of income.
 When looking at the right to health with respect to children, Namibia achieves 88.0% of what is expected based on its current income.
 In regards to the right to health amongst the adult population, the country achieves only 66.2% of what is expected based on the nation's level of income.
 Namibia falls into the "very bad" category when evaluating the right to reproductive health because the nation is fulfilling only 70.0% of what the nation is expected to achieve based on the resources (income) it has available.

-Medical infrastructure
+Facilities

-Namibia has 343 hospitals and clinics, as well as 1,150 smaller service points.
+In 2023, Namibia had 36 hospitals, 56 health centres, 2 rehabilitation centres, and 322 clinics.
+There are a further 1,150 smaller service points.

 Health care facilities in the country are sophisticated but not always affordable to the poorer part of the population.
 Certain services like dialysis and organ transplantations are only available from private medical centres, putting them out of reach for the majority of Namibia's citizens.
 The situation got wide coverage in 2010 when Jackson Kaujeua, Namibian singer and liberation hero, died from renal failure after not being able to afford private medical care, and thus not being put on dialysis.

 The capital Windhoek has cardiac theaters at two different hospitals, the Windhoek Central State Hospital and the Roman Catholic Hospital.
 Both units were opened in 2010 and 2011, respectively, and have been used to perform open-heart surgery, partly with the assistance of foreign personnel.